 Endometriosis UK Online Support Groups

-Endometriosis UK Online Support Groups take place each month using Skype.
+Endometriosis UK Online Support Groups take place using Skype.
 The purpose of these groups is to provide a support and information to women who don’t have access to a local support group and feel isolated.

 Each month our trained Online Support Group leaders choose a topic to focus on and discuss with group members.